-Why Chronic Disease Needs a Different Approach
+Why Arthritis Needs a Dietary Approach

-Chronic Disease is Out of Control
+Arthritis is Out of Control

-- We spend 1.5 to 2 times more per person on healthcare than other industrialized countries but rank last in most health outcomes, including percentage with multiple chronic diseases, and life expectancy.
+- We spend 1.5 to 2 times more per person on healthcare than other industrialized countries, but rank last in most health outcomes, including percentage with multiple chronic diseases and life expectancy.

 - Heart disease

 Despite an increased number of medications, the number of Americans diagnosed with arthritis continues to grow.

 Arthritis is no longer just a disease of the elderly.
 Adults are now being affected at younger ages, and in greater numbers than ever before.

 Our modern medical system is incredible at saving lives related to infections, trauma, and so much more.
 We’ve made incredible advances in the past century.

 But the same medical model that works so well for these acute conditions is still being applied to chronic diseases like arthritis.
 And it clearly isn’t working.